Here are some of the more common questions that are often asked about my counselling service.

 Is counselling confidential?

 Yes—confidentiality is a cornerstone of counselling and something I take very seriously.
-Our sessions are private, and what you share will not be disclosed to others without your permission, except in very limited circumstances (see below).
+Our sessions are private.
+What you share will not be disclosed to others without your permission.
+This is true except in very limited circumstances (see below).

-I keep brief, hand-written notes after sessions using only your initials.
+I take brief, hand-written notes during or after sessions, using only your initials.
 These notes are stored securely in a locked cabinet.
 I also attend monthly clinical supervision—as is standard ethical practice—to ensure I’m offering the best support possible.
 In supervision, I discuss client work confidentially.

 There are rare exceptions to confidentiality.
-If I believe that you—or someone you talk about—is at serious risk of harm, I have a legal and ethical duty to act.
-If this were to happen, I would always aim to discuss it with you beforehand and explain exactly what information may need to be shared and with whom.
+If I believe that you are at serious risk of harm, I have a legal and ethical duty to act.
+The same applies if someone you talk about is at risk.
+If this were to happen, I would always aim to discuss it with you beforehand.
+I would explain exactly what information may need to be shared.
+I would also clarify with whom it may need to be shared.

 For full details, please read my Privacy Policy.